 I am a Person-Centred Counsellor/Psychotherapist and Psychologist based in Central London.
 I offer both short-term and long-term counselling and psychotherapy in English, Greek, or Spanish.

 I offer a safe and confidential space to explore your difficulties and experiences.
 I intend to co-create with you a confidential and non-judgemental therapy relationship, in which you are accepted and understood.
 In this safe space, you can explore and make sense of your feelings, thoughts, aspects of your self or your experiencing that might have been hard to talk about before.

 By gaining more understanding and acceptance of yourself, your circumstances, and your experiences, you are more likely to find your way forward and strive for a more meaningful life.

 Training, qualifications & experience

 I am a qualified Counsellor/Psychotherapist and a Psychologist and have been a practicing counsellor and psychotherapist in London since 2010.

-I work privately and in counselling services with adults dealing with a wide range of difficulties, individuals affected by domestic violence and trauma, and with the LGBTQ+ community.
+I work privately and in counselling services with adults dealing with a wide range of difficulties, individuals affected by domestic violence and trauma, and with the LGBTQI+ community.

 My qualifications include:

 - PostGraduate Clinical Diploma in Person-Centred Psychotherapy (Metanoia Institute, London, UK)

 - Diploma/BA (Hons) in Person-Centred Counselling (Metanoia Institute, London, UK)